mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 If the drive "RPI-RP2" doesn't show up, when you connect the RP2040, then press and hold down the BOOT button.
 Then press RESET.
 The RPI-RP2 drive should appear.
 This also works if the RP2040 board is **"bricked"**, i.e. if neither the com port nor the RPI-RP2 drive shows up, which happens more often when overclocking the RP2040 (see below).

 Copy the file [SOS.ino.uf2](documents/SOS.ino.uf2) to the RPI-RP2 drive.
 After uploading the drive disappears and a new com port shows up.
-The LED on the RP2040 board is flashing SOS.
-This file is compiled for the board "VCC-GND YD-RP2040", so you do not need to change the COM port later.
+The LED on the RP2040 board is now flashing SOS.

 This file is compiled for the "VCC-GND YD-RP2040" board, so you don't need to change the COM port later, like when using [PicoBlink.ino.uf2](documents/PicoBlink.ino.uf2) or [ flash_nuke. ino.uf2](documents/flash_nuke.ino.uf2), which you can download from the Internet.